tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 with calls that identify these fragments, and then relies on the function [`getMonotonicTimeNSec`][monotonic-time] to measure the execution time.

-It features a `measureM` call.
+It features a `measureM` function:

 ```Haskell
 measureM :: MonadIO m => String -> m a -> m a
 ```

-`measureM` associates a label with a monadic computation, measures the time it takes to perform the computation, and records it in a hidden and globally available location.
+which associates a label with a monadic computation, measures the time it takes to perform the computation, and records it in a hidden and globally available location.
 If multiple `measureM` calls use the same label, their time measures are added together.